Beyond the Vision Encoder: Identifying and Mitigating Spatial Bias in Large Vision-Language Models: Experimental Settings

 \subsection{Implementation Details}

 For each LVLM, we randomly select 10,000 samples from the LLaVA-v1.5 instruction-tuning data\footnote{\url{https://huggingface.co/datasets/liuhaotian/LLaVA-Instruct-150K/blob/main/llava_v1_5_mix665k.json}} and fine-tune the models with LoRA~\citep{hu2022lora} using the LLaMA-Factory library\footnote{\url{https://github.com/hiyouga/LLaMA-Factory}}.
 The hyperparameters used for training are shown in Table~\ref{tab:hyperparameters}.
-To better adapt LLaVAv1.5 to BaPA, we retrain it from scratch using the same two stages as~\citep{xing2024mitigating}, and the hyperparameters are presented in Table~\ref{tab:llava_hp} All the experiments are finished on 4 A100 GPUs with 80GB memory.
+To better adapt LLaVA-v1.5 to AGCI, we retrain it from scratch using the same two stages as~\citet{xing2024mitigating}, and the hyperparameters are presented in Table~\ref{tab:llava_hp} All the experiments are finished on 4 NVIDIA H20 GPUs with 96GB memory.